 In short — show them you’re different

 When you speak to your next prospect, make sure you change the conversation you’re having.
-Convince them that there is someone else cheaper, that the project just isn’t worth it, or that some other they’re considering doing is a better option.
+Convince them that:

 By doing these three things you will dig deeper into the value your prospects want for their business.
 You’ll send fewer estimates, pull in a steadier flow of freelance consulting jobs, and you’ll stop juggling 20 low-priced clients and work with three-to-five higher-value clients in a year.

-You’ll start running a better business, just like you wanted when you starting in your freelance career.
+You’ll start running a better business — like you envisioned when you started your freelance career.